Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 Resuming the same continuation more than once is not allowed and produces `IllegalStateException`.

-> Note: That is the key difference between coroutines in Kotlin and first-class delimited continuations in functional languages like Scheme or continuation monad in Haskel.
+> Note: That is the key difference between coroutines in Kotlin and first-class delimited continuations in functional languages like Scheme or continuation monad in Haskell.
 The choice to support only limited resume-once continuations is purely pragmatic as none of the intended [uses cases](#use-cases) need first-class continuations and we can more efficiently implement limited version of them.
 However, first-class continuations can be implemented as a separate library by cloning the state of the coroutine that is